swcarpentry-ja/carpentries-coc/topic_folders/policies/enforcement-guidelines.md

 - Discuss appropriate resolutions to the incident.
 - Determine the follow up actions for the reportee, reporter and anyone else named in the report who may have been impacted.

-The deliberations of the incident response assessment will be stored in the Code of Conduct Committe’s private GitHub repository.
+The deliberations of the incident response assessment will be stored in the Code of Conduct Committee’s private GitHub repository.

 The committee will aim to have a resolution agreed upon within one week of receipt of the incident response form.
 In the event that a resolution cannot be determined in that time, the IRL will respond to the reporter(s) with an update and projected timeline for resolution.